-Swati Rana is Assistant Professor of English at the University of California, Santa Barbara.
-She received a Ph.D. in English and a M.A. with an emphasis in Creative Writing at the University of California, Berkeley, and a B.A. in English at Dartmouth College.
+Swati Rana is Assistant Professor of English at U.C.
+Santa Barbara.
+She received a Ph.D. in English and a M.A. with an emphasis in Creative Writing at U.C.
+Berkeley, and a B.A. in English at Dartmouth College.
 She specializes in twentieth-century American literature, comparative ethnic literature, and transnational American studies.
 Her research focuses on the relationship between literary and social forms, exploring how ethnic literature represents the complexities of minority identity and how ethnic writers creatively negotiate and refigure pressing social questions.
 She teaches undergraduate courses on diasporic literature, the idea of America, immigrant autobiography, model minority myths, and postracial discourse.
 Her graduate courses examine new paradigms in comparative ethnic literary studies as well as articulations of race and form within postcolonial and transnational frameworks.
 Her research has appeared in American Literary History and American Literature.
 She is currently working on a book project that presents a comparative study of problem characters in early twentieth-century U.S. ethnic literature.
 Her creative writing has appeared in The Asian American Literary Review, Wasafiri, The Dalhousie Review, Indivisible: An Anthology of Contemporary South Asian American Poetry, Berkeley Poetry Review, and Salt.
-Her research has received support from the Andrew W. Mellon Foundation and University of California, Santa Barbara’s Interdisciplinary Humanities Center, and she was a fellow at University of California, Berkeley’s Doreen B. Townsend Center for the Humanities.
+Her research has received support from the National Endowment for the Humanities (NEH), Andrew W. Mellon Foundation, and U.C.
+Santa Barbara’s Interdisciplinary Humanities Center, and she was a fellow at U.C.
+Berkeley’s Doreen B. Townsend Center for the Humanities.